aleksve/ischedule/README.md

 **Feedback**

 The project has its main [homepage on GitHub](https://github.com/aleksve/ischedule).
-Issues and suggestions can be submitted to [GitHub Issues](https://github.com/aleksve/ischedule/issues).
+Issue reports, improvement suggestions or general comments can be submitted at [GitHub Issues](https://github.com/aleksve/ischedule/issues).